NicholasReinig/EECS447-project/Project Part 6 - Project Demonstration.md

 #### Thorough Checking
 Refer to `src/test_queries.sql` and perform individual queries by copy and pasting.

-##### In either case, please do read over the sql files themselves, as they contain relevant comments
+##### In either case, please do read over the sql files themselves as they contain relevant comments.